 To reduce the risk of fluid retention and to augment therapy by the addition of an oral antiandrogen, 25 mg of spironolactone was added to the capsule.
 For women with low blood pressure, 50 mg of sodium chloride was also added to the capsule.
 The combination of spironolactone and minoxidil is likely to have an additive benefit in FPHL.
 Most women noticed a reduction in hair shedding at 3 months and an increase in hair density at 6 months.

 When applied topically to the scalp, spironolactone appears to have only a localized effect.
 This is a great treatment for men who would like to try spironolactone but wary of their more common oral side effects.
 Unfortunately, spironolactone is not available over the counter so the help of a doctor in obtaining the treatment is required.

 How do we apply spironolactone to the scalp?
 There’s no right or wrong way to apply spironolactone.
 Some individuals who are using to treat male pattern baldness can apply to problem areas while other individuals can apply to the scalp.

 Possible side-effects of Spironolactone

 Spironolactone can also cause side-effects like all the medicines, although not everybody gets them.
 The side effects depend on the doses and the duration of treatment.
-The most common side-effects are hyperkalaemia, reproductive system, and breast disorders, including gynaecomastia.
+The most common side-effects are hyperkalemia, reproductive system, and breast disorders, including gynecomastia.

-Although hyperkalaemia is a known side-effect of spironolactone, one study of 974 male and female participants receiving spironolactone found that only 0.72 % of participants experienced mild hyperkalaemia (5.1-6.0 mEq/L) with no patients experiencing moderate or severe hyperkalaemia.
+Although hyperkalemia is a known side-effect of spironolactone, one study of 974 male and female participants receiving spironolactone found that only 0.72 % of participants experienced mild hyperkalemia (5.1-6.0 mEq/L) with no patients experiencing moderate or severe hyperkalemia.
 Regardless, providers may consider checking potassium levels within 4 to 8 weeks of initiating treatment with spironolactone.